 The Family Stability Framework exists because a home does not become stable by accident.
 Affection alone cannot carry the weight of leadership, responsibility, and pressure.
 Without structure, even well intentioned families slide into confusion, repeated conflict, and quiet exhaustion.
 Stability is not a feeling.
 It is a system.

 This pillar sits at the intersection of personal discipline, relational structure, and self governance.
 It pulls from the work already defined in the Discipline Before Dollars pillar, the Relationship Structure Framework, and Masculinity as Structure.
-The family becomes the place where all of that structure is tested in real time.
+Therefore, the family becomes the place where all of that structure is tested in real time.

 What This Pillar Is For